Developing & evaluating creative wellbeing programmes

 WHAT WE DO //

-MORE THAN MINDFULNESS //
+MINDFULNESS AND MORE //

 Harvard University studies have shown the benefits of mindfulness against an array of both physical and mental health conditions.
 What's more, brain scans of their test subjects show that regularly practicing mindfulness meditation has positive and long-lasting effects on the activation of the amygdala (the part of the brain which fires off when we are stressed or emotional.)
 The NHS website explains that 'mindfulness can help us enjoy life more and understand ourselves better.'
 And that by 'paying more attention to the present moment' we can 'improve our mental wellbeing'.

-Since Museums, Galleries and the collections they showcase so often already inspire a sense of calm and awe in visitors, and, since visitors come to museums during their lesiure time, Museums make the perfect settings for wellness activities.
+Since Museums, Galleries and the collections they showcase so often already inspire a sense of calm and awe in visitors, and, since visitors come to museums during their lesiure time, Museums make the perfect settings for all kinds of wellness activities.
 In fact, in regards to the impact of museums, the Museums Association mentions health and wellbeing not once, but twice.
 They explain that museums have the potential to: 'increase our sense of wellbeing, help us feel proud of where we have come from, inspire, challenge and stimulate us, and make us feel healthier.'

 If visitors already come to museums to improve their wellbeing then why wouldn't we, as museum professionals program actvites, like mindfulness, that actively support them in doing so?